 - A flashing kit designed for a solid roof (this provides a watertight, heatproof seal around the flue where it exits through the roof (included in our 3" Insulated Flue Kit - and will differ in angle depending on the pitch of your roof)

 - A cowl to prevent rain from coming down the flue (included in our 3" Insulated Flue Kit)

 - A heat shield

 All you'll need is to pick your stove, and add a heat shield (or corner heat shield, if fitting the stove in a corner).
-Our Shepherd stove has been safety tested and is an ideal choice for spaces of around 28 cubic meters or less.
+Our Shepherd stove has been safety tested with a rated heat output of 1.7kW and is an ideal choice for spaces of around 28 cubic meters or less.
 Contact us if you have any questions about your space!

 How to install a stove in a van

 To install a stove in a van, first you need to decide where it'll go.
 Make sure your van is big enough for a stove to be fitted safely, without being too close to anything flammable or in the way.
 Safety distance to combustibles is an essential factor in this decision.
 Our Shepherd stove, for example, has the following safety clearances:

 To either side of the stove: 300mm

 Installing a heat shield allows this distance to be reduced by about half (125mm).